-- The SAVE project of the Linköping University in Sweden did a survey on Co-Design representation models in 1999[8]. - At the Leiden University in the Netherlands a survey was done comparing 8 tools and their underlying methodologies[49]. - O'Nils presented ComSys, an approach to the generation of interfaces between application software and hardware IP components.
-In his PhD thesis from 1999 he reviewed several Co-Design methods[35]. - Some authors made an broad overview of various Co-Design development methods, e.g. [51], [18]. - Edward Lee wrote a very readable introduction to the field of Embedded Software and various computational models[25] and how it is different from traditional computer science areas.
+- The SAVE project of the Linköping University in Sweden did a survey on Co-Design representation models in 1999 [9]. - At the Leiden University in the Netherlands a survey was done comparing 8 tools and their underlying methodologies [56]. - O'Nils presented ComSys, an approach to the generation of interfaces between application software and hardware IP components.
+In his PhD thesis from 1999 he reviewed several Co-Design methods [41]. - Some authors made a broad overview of various Co-Design development methods, e.g. [58], [21]. - Edward Lee wrote a very readable introduction to the field of Embedded Software and various computational models [29] and how embedded software is different from traditional computer science areas.